Enable Enterprise State Roaming in Azure Active Directory

 Follow these steps to view a per-user device sync status report.

 Select Azure Active Directory > Users > All users.

 Under Show, select Devices syncing settings and app data to show sync status.

 If there are devices syncing for this user, you see the devices as shown here.

-Data synced to Azure using Enterprise State Roaming is retained until it is manually deleted or until the data in question is determined to be stale.
+Data synced to the Microsoft cloud using Enterprise State Roaming is retained until it is manually deleted or until the data in question is determined to be stale.

 Explicit deletion is when an Azure admin deletes a user or a directory or otherwise requests explicitly that data is to be deleted.

 - User deletion: When a user is deleted in Azure AD, the user account roaming data is deleted after 90 to 180 days.

 - Directory deletion: Deleting an entire directory in Azure AD is an immediate operation.
 All the settings data associated with that directory is deleted after 90 to 180 days.